 But, it’s his life and his choice.
-I just hope nobody is depending on him at home and that he doesn’t have close relatives.
+I just hope nobody is depending on him at home and that he doesn’t have a wife, kids, and/or close relatives.
 I can painfully imagine a mother grieving the loss of her son because he thought he was “lucky.”
-Or children growing up without a father, or a wife overwhelmed with single parenting.
+Or children growing up without a father, or a wife overwhelmed with single parenting or living alone.

 All the riding skills can’t protect you from distracted, impaired, inexperienced, or elderly drivers.